Helpful Tips for Speaker Management

 It's also important to ensure you're on the same page when it comes to the most important thing - the content!
 For example, some HeySummiteers provide speakers with guidelines or 'talking points' they'd like their speaker to address.
 Others like to give them the freedom to prepare the type of talk they feel with fit best with the summit's themes.

-If speakers are pressed for time or lack the confidence in writing and recording their talk (they might be used to talking as part of a panel or doing Q & As), you can always offer to do an interview-style talk with them.
-You provide the prompts, they answer, and you record the whole thing - by taking away the need for quality checks and editing, this can get you a finished product in less than an hour.
+If speakers are pressed for time or lack the confidence in writing and recording their talk (they might be used to talking as part of a panel or doing Q&As), you can always offer to do an interview-style talk with them.

 Setting the stage